-Lincoln Public Schools Notice Regarding Utilize Technology Platforms for Live Virtual Instruction/Distance Learning
+Lincoln Public Schools

+Notice Regarding Utilize Technology Platforms for Distance Learning/ Weather When authorized and deemed necessary by LPS administration

-In order to facilitate live virtual instruction/distance learning, the Lincoln Public Schools is utilizing various remote technology platforms.
+In order to facilitate distance learning, the Lincoln Public Schools is utilizing various remote technology platforms.

 For the most part we are utilizing technology tools within the Google ecosystem.
 These have all been vetted for FERPA requirements regarding privacy concerns.